Durg-PG/IPL_Analysis/README.md

 ## How to Use

-1. **Access the Dashboard**: Click on the [Dashboard Link](https://example.com/dashboard) to access the interactive IPL Data Analysis Dashboard.
+1. **Access the Dashboard**: Download the IPL_2008_2022.pbix file and open that file in your desktop.
+Make sure you have Power Bi Desktop installed in your system.

 2. **Filter Data**: Use the dashboard's interactive features to filter data by your preferred criteria, including team, season, and more.